tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/_index.md

 #### life cycle hypothesis
 > A model used in financial planning that tries to link age with investing.
 The underlying theory is that an individual’s asset mix will change, as they grow older.
-However the life cycle is not a substitute for the “know your client rule”.
+However the life cycle is not a substitute for the "know your client rule".

 #### life expectancy-adjusted withdrawal plan
 > Withdrawals are designed to deplete the entire investment by the end of the plan, while providing as high an income as possible during the plan holder’s expected lifetime.
 The amount withdrawn on each date is based on periods that are continually readjusted to the changing life expectancy of the plan holder.
 Readjustments are based on mortality tables.